Calendula Is One of My Favorite Flowers to Grow in My Kitchen Garden

-The plants grow well in almost any spot of my raised beds and even inside my in-ground pollinator garden.
 Calendula is easy to start from seed, the flowers are beautiful and bring a cottage look to my plantings, and the plants have proven to be great for maintaining the health of my organic kitchen garden.
+This flowering herb grows well in almost any spot of my raised beds and even inside my in-ground pollinator garden.

 Read on to learn why I love growing calendula and why you should plant this herb yourself this spring, too.